 As we’ve noted, it is stealthy and knows how to hide.

 To find where they’re hiding, a Mac power user would need to spend some time searching through applications and folders that look out of place, then remove them.
 Restarting your Mac after doing this should help.

-Unfortunately, manual removal is unfortunately no guarantee of success and you risk deleting something your Mac needs to operate.
-Instead of manual removal, you can download CleanMyMac X (a link to get free version of the app).
+Unfortunately, manual removal is no guarantee that all malicious files will be gone, and you risk deleting something your Mac needs to operate.
+Instead of the manual removal, you can download CleanMyMac X (a link to get a free version of the app).

 The latest version of this tool is known to quite effectively remove viruses specific to macOS.
 You shouldn’t confuse CleanMyMac X with other supposed “Mac cleaners” because this one is notarized by Apple as a safe-to-use tool.

 Once you run CleanMyMac’s Malware Removal tool, you can reduce your Mac from Careto.
 It takes minutes instead of hours to find and remove all the pieces of this nasty virus.
 CleanMyMac X will scan for Careto.
 Once the scan is complete, it will show you what is lurking inside your Mac.
 Click Remove, and then it will safely remove Careto.